hnsmchl/os201/index.md

 ## Welcome to Hans' GitHub Pages

 These pages are specifically made for Operating Systems Class under Mr. Rahmat M. Samik-Ibrahim.
-I'm currently facing the dreaded final test.
+I'm currently facing the dreaded final test, but Mr. RMS is nice enough to give us links of study and practice materials.

+### follow this [link](URLs/) to see the links I mentioned.

-These pages are made using Markdown language and Jekyll Theme.
+Also, these pages are made using Markdown language and Jekyll Theme.

 ### Markdown